Neo-Nazi murders, film confession shock Germany

 "It looks as if we are dealing here with a new form of far-right terrorism," Friedrich said.

-Protesters, many with Turkish roots, gathered at the Brandenburg Gate in Berlin Sunday to protest against neo-Nazis.
+Protesters, many with Turkish roots, gathered at the Brandenburg Gate in Berlin on Sunday night, to protest against neo-Nazis.
 Opposition politicians expressed anger that the cell went undetected for so long.

 "Beate Z" faces charges of murder, attempted murder, arson and belonging to a terrorist organisation.